-To become a Veterinarian, professionals must obtain a Doctorate of Veterinary Medicine (DVM or VMD) degree from an accredited institution.
-These programs typically take 4 years to complete and include both in-class, clinical and laboratory components.
+To become a Veterinarian, professionals must obtain a Doctor of Veterinary Medicine (DVM or VMD) degree from an accredited institution.
+These programs typically take four years to complete and include both in-class, clinical and laboratory components.
 During in-class instruction, learners will receive instruction on a variety of topics including zoology, biology, chemistry, animal science, anatomy, disease prevention, math and more.
 The clinical component normally involves rotations in a veterinary facility or hospital, but can also be obtained through graduate internship or residency.

 Important to note is that the competition to enter Veterinary programs is extremely high and, while not always specifically required, having a bachelor’s degree in a related field will improve the strength of an application.
 To further stand out, applicants usually demonstrate experience through volunteering or working at a shelter, research lab or farm.

 “I completed four years of undergraduate studies and four years of medical training at Kansas State University,” Lowery stated.
 “The difficulty is relative to one’s experience and effort.
 There were definitely challenges absorbing all the class work and studying enough to pass the required exams.”
 Lowery added that other challenges included developing his time management skills and learning to navigate the educational system.